NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/IntegrationOfMedicalImagingSimulatorsInSlicer/README.md

 ## Key Investigators

-- Abián Hernández (ULPGC - GTMA - MACbioIDi)
+- Abián Hernández-Guedes (ULPGC - GTMA - MACbioIDi)
-- Carlos Luque (ULPGC - GTMA - MACbioIDi)
+- Jose Carlos Ruiz-Luque (ULPGC - GTMA - MACbioIDi)
-- Guillermo Socorro (ULPGC - GTMA - MACbioIDi)
+- Guillermo Valentín Socorro-Marrero (ULPGC - GTMA - MACbioIDi)
-- Juan Ruiz (ULPGC - GTMA - MACbioIDi)
+- Juan Ruiz-Alzola (ULPGC - GTMA - MACbioIDi)

 # Project Description

 The main objective of this project is the development of an ultrasound (US) simulation prototype based on CT images.
-Since the project is aimed to developing countries this prototype can mind the gap of gathering real dataset due to legal issues.
+Since the project is aimed to obtain simulated objective data that allow testing algorithms or that could be used for educational purpose.
+Besides these data, simulated US images, come from a CT dataset with better quality that will facilitate the diagnosis.
 Eventually, this project will be integrated in an extension for Medical Imaging Simulators, this extension is intended to contain multiple modules to simulate images for medical purpose.

 ## Objective